Florida HOA Document Requirements: What Title Companies Need to Know

 - •The current assessment amount

-If documents aren't delivered on time, the buyer's review period doesn't start, and the closing timeline may need to be adjusted.
+Here's the problem.
+If documents aren't delivered on time, the buyer's review period doesn't start.
+And if the review period doesn't start, the closing timeline slides.
+This tends to surface late, when everyone's already scrambling to close.

 Common Florida-Specific Issues